 - Oop North: His early videos showcase his Lancashire accent.
 It still makes an appearance on certain words, and when he's been around other northerners.

 Dan (hands clasped and eyes shut, in a dramatic crescendo): "Hair of raven, skin of snow!
 Clumsiest of them all!
 The time for baking has arrived!
 PHILIP!
 HEAR MY CALL!"

-- He's ridiculously pale and dyes his hair completely black.
+- He's ridiculously pale and dyed his hair completely black for many years, before letting the brown emerge a little after softly rebranding his channel in 2019.
 Dan refers to this along with other defining traits when he 'summons' Phil in a Halloween baking video with this little invocation -

 - When asked by viewers to swap styles, Dan notes that this makes Phil look rather fitting in an outfit from Dan's wardrobe, as the outfit combined with his hair and skin give him a Deliberately Monochrome vibe.